 Safe Use of Roadside Verges In Vehicular Emergencies (SURVIVE) Group

-The SURVIVE Group is a partnership with the Highways Agency, the Association of Chief Police Officers (ACPO), the breakdown/recovery industry and other road service providers.
+The SURVIVE Group is a partnership with Highways England, the Association of Chief Police Officers (ACPO), the breakdown/recovery industry and other road service providers.

 The SURVIVE Group website gives you advice on how to drive safely in a wide range of conditions and what to do if you need to stop on the hard shoulder.